The call for applications are currently closed

 Falling Walls Lab is a challenging and inspiring format for emerging bright minds, giving them a unique chance to become the next big success story in innovation.
 In 2019, Australian researcher Rhys Pirie took out first place at the Falling Wall Lab Finale in Berlin and was named 2019 Young Innovator of the Year.
 Read more about his success and a follow-up interview six months after winning the competition.

-A Lab will also be held in Queensland in August, hosted by Study Queensland, for applicants within that state.
-The finalists for this Lab will be automatically accepted into the Canberra Lab to compete for a place in the Berlin Finale.
-The call for applications for the Queensland Lab will open in the coming weeks and information on this will be updated when available.
+A Lab will also be held in Queensland on August 6, hosted by Study Queensland, for applicants within that state.
+The finalists for this Lab will be automatically accepted into the Canberra Lab to compete for the prizes.

 Candidates should be research active in any field of the natural sciences, including technology, engineering and medicine, or social sciences and the humanities.